 The history of Wat Arun dates back to the Ayutthaya era.
 At that time, this temple was called Wat Makok, translated as the Olive Temple.
 The name of the present temple was named after Aruna, the Indian god of dawn.
 That is why it is also called the Temple of Dawn.
 Architecturally, the temple is modeled after a representation of Mount Meru, the center of the world in Buddhist cosmology.
 In the first half of the 19th century, the temple was restored by King Rama II, and the towers, which were only 16 meters high at the time, were raised to about 70 meters.

 For a perfect visit to Wat Arun you should plan some time because the temple area is huge and so there are many beautiful buildings, pavilions, and statues to discover.
 The best time for a visit is in the morning or late afternoon.
 At this time, it is most quiet and idyllic.

 The Entrance of the Ordination Hall

 Wat Arun is famous for its beautiful Phra Prang.
 This landmark of Wat Arun is a 70-meter-high temple tower, a stupa-like pagoda.
-Even from afar you can see it shining brightly in the midday sun.
+Even from afar, you can see it shining brightly in the midday sun.
 This white temple is decorated with beautiful mosaics of porcelain and shells, which make up thousands of floral patterns.
-Steep stairs lead up to the temples and it’s hard to believe that this dizzying ascent was once allowed to be climbed by visitors.
-Today, you can still visit the Phra Prang but climbing the temple is forbidden.
+Steep stairs lead up to the temples, and it’s hard to believe that this dizzying ascent was once allowed to be climbed by visitors.
+Today, you can still visit the Phra Prang, but climbing the temple is forbidden.

-Wat Arun at Sunset
+Sunset at Wat Arun

-How to get there
+How to get to Wat Arun